dmc-2016/dmc/README.md

 With that out of the way, let's begin...

-# Installation
+# Installation requirements

-You must install VirtubalBox and Vagrant before continuing:
+You must install VirtualBox and Vagrant before continuing:

 * [VirtualBox](https://www.virtualbox.org/wiki/Downloads)